phpbench/phpbench/docs/guides/ci-integration.rst

 The `github-action-benchmark`_ is a github action that uses github pages to store historical benchmarking results and builds a static page containing all the results.

-In order to use it you need to configure a report in PHPBench, introduce the followng :ref:`report confguration`<configuration_report_generators>` in ``phpbench.json``:
+You'll need to generate a JSON document and you can do this via. a PHPBench report.
+Introduce the followng :ref:`report confguration`<configuration_report_generators>` in ``phpbench.json``: